 On the other side of our front porch sit the rockers.
 Nothing says, “Welcome to the porch,” like rocking chairs.
 I love them so much and I challenge you to find a porch in the south without at least one.

-Every day you will find me on a rocker going through the mail and on many summer evenings, you can also find Mr. A and I enjoying a cocktail in our rockers before dinner.
+Every day, at some point, you will find me on a rocker.
+Whether it’s going through the mail, waiting on a visitor, or just gathering my thoughts for a bit.
+There’s just something about the calming effect of rocking.
+On many summer evenings, you can also find us enjoying a cocktail in our rockers before dinner.

 Rockers are a relaxing way to spend time on the porch catching the breeze and enjoying the farm views that surround us.
 Even Holly loves a good rocking chair.
 Even she finds it a lovely way to relax after escaping her pen… Little stinker!